 She lived in the Bay Area 1942-1950, and again in the 1970s.
 She was best known for her sculptures, especially expressionist abstractions, made primarily in brass.
 Early in her career, she worked for a time with another, younger Bay area sculptor, Mary Fuller McChesney, who also has links to Ajijic.
 In an interview years afterwards, McChesney recounted how Blanche had later told her that “she just couldn’t stand my arrogance as an young artist because I said I could never work in stone… because I couldn’t have that much patience to work that long.
 So I worked in clay because it was a faster material.”

 Blanche Phillips Howard exhibited regularly at Stable Gallery and a major retrospective of her work was held at The Magnes Collection of Jewish Art and Life, University of California, Berkeley in 1981.
-She was also the author of Dance of the Self: Movements for Body, Mind, and Spirit (Simon & Schuster, 1975), a book about “a dance philosophy that was practiced back in the Thirties in a small, obscure Greenwich Village studio.”

-Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
+Comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios are welcomed.
 Please email us or use the comments feature at the bottom of individual posts.

 Tony Burton’s books include “Lake Chapala: A Postcard History” (2022), “Foreign Footprints in Ajijic” (2022), “If Walls Could Talk: Chapala’s historic buildings and their former occupants” (2020), (available in translation as “Si Las Paredes Hablaran”), “Mexican Kaleidoscope” (2016), and “Lake Chapala Through the Ages” (2008).